agustipc/twitter-clone/README.md

 ### Server Actions

-Server Actions are currently in Alpha in supabase, so this can change in the future.
+Server Actions are currently in Alpha by next.js, so this can change in the future. more information on the [next.js documentation](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions)

 Inside the method we need to specify that is only server usage by adding `'use server'` and we have to enable them on the `next.config.js` file: